cityofaustin/github-labels/README.md

 1. Install [git-labelmaker](https://github.com/himynameisdave/git-labelmaker) (requires `npm`)
 2. (Optional) Delete GitHub's default labels using git-labelmaker
-3. Use git-labelmaker to install [packages/default.json](packages/default.json)
+3. Use git-labelmaker to install one of the label [packages](packages)

 ## Acknowledgements